deafelimuplus/sign-language-dictionary-tutorial/README.md

 The verification process looks like this:
 1. You create a verify token.
 This is a random sting of your choosing, hardcoded into your webhook.
-2. You copy and paste your verify token to the Messenger Platform when you subscribe your webhook to receive webhook events for a cloud function.
+2. You copy and paste the verify token onto the Messenger Platform when you subscribe your webhook to receive webhook events for a cloud function.
 3. The Messenger Platform sends a **GET** request to your webhook with the token in the **hub.verify** parameter of the query string.
 4. You verify the token sent matches your verify token, and respond with **hub.challenge** parameter from the request.
 5. The Messenger Platform subscribes your webhook to the cloud function.